Learn more about successful projects and research studies advancing healthy food access in the community:

 - Read the special report that demonstrated the need for more supermarkets in New York City: Special Report: The Need for More Supermarkets in New York.

-The program provides grants and loans made available through a revolving loan fund to eligible projects.
-The initiative includes a $10-million commitment from the state’s Empire State Development Corporation and a $20-million commitment from The Goldman Sachs Group, Inc. The Low Income Investment Fund is the lead administrator for the fund and is partnering with The Reinvestment Fund and The Food Trust to implement the program.
+The program provided grants and loans made available through a revolving loan fund to eligible projects.
+The initiative included a $10-million commitment from the state’s Empire State Development Corporation.
+This investment from the State of New York leveraged over $192 million in additional funding, including $20 million from Goldman Sachs Bank.
+The Low Income Investment Fund was the lead administrator for the fund and partnered with Reinvestment Fund and The Food Trust to implement the program.

-The New York Healthy Food & Healthy Communities (HFHC) Fund has thus far provided $6.24 million ($4.86 million in loans and $1.38 million in grants) to eight healthy food retail projects (6 traditional grocery stores, 1 mobile market, and 1 regional farmers market) aimed at improving access to nutritious food for approximately 24,000 people in underserved communities in New York State.
-The eight projects receiving HFHC funding so far are spread across New York towns and cities, including Mount Vernon, Highland Falls, Conklin, Buffalo, Red Creek, Binghamton, and in the New York City boroughs of Brooklyn and Staten Island, which also received tax incentives through the FRESH (Food Retail Expansion to Support Health) Program.
-The Fund’s investments have so far supported 67,500 square feet of new, improved, or preserved food retail space and created or preserved more than 200 full-time jobs and over 100 construction jobs.
+The New York Healthy Food & Healthy Communities (HFHC) Fund provided $192,092,204 to twenty-six healthy food retail projects aimed at improving access to nutritious food for over 83,000 people in underserved communities in New York State.
+The twenty-six projects that received HFHC funding are spread across New York City boroughs and many upstate cities and rural towns, including Buffalo, Syracuse, Mount Vernon, Red Creek, Highland Falls, Poughkeepsie, Rochester, Hudson, and Broome County.
+Projects included new and expanded/renovated grocery stores, mobile markets, farmers markets, and corner stores.
+The Fund’s investments have so far supported 205,630 square feet of new, improved, or preserved food retail space and created or preserved 1,452 direct permanent and construction jobs.